 However, there’s a catch: dates naturally contain a high sugar content (around 16 grams per piece), mainly glucose and fructose.
 While this provides an instant energy uplift, it could potentially spike your blood sugar and affect your metabolism.

 To lessen this impact, it’s a good idea not to enjoy this treat solo.
-Instead, have it post a protein and fiber-rich meal to slow the carbohydrate absorption.
+Instead, have it after a protein and fiber-rich meal to slow the carbohydrate absorption.

-This bark is made of four layers: the dates, the nut butter, the crunchy nuts, and the chocolate.
-The original viral bark date recipe is made with creamy peanut butter and peanuts, but we don’t eat peanuts and prefer real nuts.
+This bark is made with four simple layers: dates, nut butter, crunchy roasted nuts, and chocolate.
+While the original viral date bark recipe is typically made with peanut butter and peanuts, I prefer using tree nuts for both flavor and texture.

 Here is the complete list of ingredients: